ubports/libaccounts-glib/README.md

 =================================================

 This project is a library for managing accounts which can be used from GLib applications.
-It is part of the @accounts-sso project.
+It is part of the [accounts-sso project][accounts-sso].

 License